visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

 #### Subscription Issues

 - Confirm which project has the subscription (check top left)
-- Select the correct project with active subscription
+- Select the correct project with active subscription says 'PAID' in front of the project name.

 #### Known Limitations

 - Arabic text alignment issues (being worked on)
 - Cannot remove source attribution from news reels
 - Limited to one connected social media account per platform.
 Add a new project to connect a separate account.
-- No built-in video editing for uploaded content

 ## Best Practices